Terms and Conditions

 All our fees are subject to VAT at the current rate.
 Fees are determined upon the amount of time, expertise, intensity and type of treatment used.
 The technical equipment used is also a factor as well as the drugs and consumables used.

 Itemised invoices are produced for each case.
-Our invoices clearly state that ‘payment is due now’ on receipt of the invoice.
 All new Clients are required to pay by Credit/Debit Card or Cash on their first appointment with us.
-A monthly fee of £7.50 plus VAT is added monthly to all overdue accounts.
+Payment is due within 30 days of the date of the invoice.
+Failure to pay will result in a 5% surcharge for overdue accounts, and 5% interest for each additional month.

 In the event that court action is necessary all associated costs are levied to the Client.